urmi-21/ORIS/README.md

 ## License

-This project is licensed under the XX License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPL License - see the [LICENSE](LICENSE) file for details

 ## Community Guidelines
 Please report all the bugs through GitHub [here](https://github.com/urmi-21/ORIS/issues).